nais/doc/docs/nais-application/oci-migration.md

           VAR: image=${{ needs.build.outputs.image }}
 ```

-The id `docker-build-push` is the id of the previous job step,
+The id `docker-build-push` is the id of the previous job step, there is where your new image will be outputted.
+In this
-there is where your new image will be outputted.
-In this example we divided our workflow into two jobs, `build`
+example we divided our workflow into two jobs, `build` and `deploy`.
+The `deploy` job depends on the `build` job, and
-and `deploy`.
-The `deploy` job depends on the `build` job, and will not run unless the `build` job is successful.
+will not run unless the `build` job is successful.
+That is why we can reference the output of the `build` job as
-The `build` job outputs the image reference as `image`, and the `deploy` job can reference this output
-as `needs.build.outputs.image`.
+`needs.build.outputs.image`.

 ## Related documentation